Mekaillzm/catalog.py/current/readme.txt

 If the file directory is specified, the file will be read directly.
 2. catalog()
 If no information is specified, or the file cannot be found, the user will be prompted to open a file.

+By default, the application searches for this directory to store data in